nealcaren/fightordie/_build/html/_sources/Volumes/14/05/negro_silent_parade.md

 <li style="text-indent: -1.5rem;">Your hands are full of blood.
 <li style="text-indent: -1.5rem;">Mother, do lynchers go to heaven?
 <li style="text-indent: -1.5rem;">Cain, where is Abel, thy brother?
-<li style="text-indent: -1.5rem;">The great contradiction—love of God and hatred of man.
+<li style="text-indent: -1.5rem;">The great contradiction---love of God and hatred of man.
 <li style="text-indent: -1.5rem;">Color, blood and suffering have made us one.
 <li style="text-indent: -1.5rem;">Pray for the Lady MacBeths of East St. Louis.
 </ul>